Thailand Phuket

 Consider the exact location of the hotel

-There are two “main roads” at Karon: one along the beach and another a little further inland.
+There are two “main roads” in Karon.
+One runs along the beach and the other a little further inland.

 Our personal opinion about staying at Karon Beach: